Deunta Williams: High school career

 Considered a four-star recruit by Rivals.com, Williams was listed as the No. 25 athlete in the nation in 2006.

 College career

 After redshirting his initial season at North Carolina, Williams switched from wide receiver to safety in the fall of 2007, prior to the start of the season.
 He started all 12 games and ranked fifth on the team with 59 tackles.
 Williams was an FWAA and Rivals.com Freshman All-American in 2007.

 As a sophomore, Williams started all 13 games and ranked fifth on the team with 65 tackles, including 55 solo stops.
 He also had three interceptions, three pass breakups and one forced fumble.

-In 2010 during the Franklin Mortgage American Music City Bowl.
-Williams suffered a career ending injury to his leg.
+Williams was suspended for the first four games of the 2010 season for receiving improper benefits.
+During the Franklin Mortgage American Music City Bowl, Williams suffered a career ending injury to his leg.

 Professional career

-Williams went undrafted in the 2011 NFL Draft.
+Williams went undrafted in the 2011 NFL draft.